diyaamina/Karen-Spellman-v.-Portsmouth-Hospitals-University-NHS-Trust-2024-/README.md

 # Karen-Spellman-v.-Portsmouth-Hospitals-University-NHS-Trust-2024-
 ### Who is Karen Spellman?:
-Karen Spellman was born in 1964, making her approximately 61 years old as of 2025.
 Her occupation at the time of the incident aren't publically or explicitly stated in the legal documents.
 But she was described as having fallen at work, which suggests she was employed, possibly in a physically active or administrative role.

 ### Medical History & Background:
 Karen had a history of acute back problems dating back to 2003, including multiple surgical interventions over the years between 2005 and 2006 particularly at the L4/L5 level.
 Her spine was described as "poor quality", with signs of canal stenosis (narrowing of the spinal canal) noted in later imaging.